 The Apollo 11 crew was equipped with three camera systems.
 The motion-picture system — a specially built, electronically controlled, variable-frame-rate 16mm camera — was designed to operate both as a bracket-mounted automatic unit during the lunar landing approach, and as a handheld unit during the lunar excursion phase of the operation.
 This camera system, used on all the Apollo flights to the lunar area, can be operated at rates of 1-to-24 frames per second to accomplish specific tasks.

-The motion-picture camera was backed up by a still camera system modified to accept 70mm motion-picture film in 35-foot rolls.
+The motion-picture camera was backed up by a still camera system modified to accept 70mm motion-picture film in 35' rolls.
 A third camera system was added to the Apollo 11 complement to make detailed photos of the lunar surface.
 This unit, a 35mm stereo close-up camera developed by the Eastman Kodak Company, was used to produce 17 photos showing the three-dimensional details of selected lunar features.

 Films selected for use on the historic Apollo 11 mission were Kodak Ektachrome EF film SO-168 (ASA 160), in 16mm and 70mm; Kodak Ektachrome MS film SO-368 (ASA 64) in 16mm, 35mm and 70mm; and 70mm Kodak Panatomic-X recording film SO-164.
 All films used were fabricated on Kodak’s Estar thin base, which has a 2½-mil film thickness, as compared to the standard 5-to-7 mil thickness.
-This reduced thickness allows up to 33 percent more film to be carried on weight and bulk — critical space missions.
+This reduced thickness allows up to 33 percent more film to be carried on weight and bulk — critical to space missions.

 Several considerations determined the selection of the relatively low-speed color films employed on the lunar landing mission.
 Previous Apollo flights in the lunar area, for example, had recorded specific radiation levels.
 Our studies of the radiation effect on film — conducted here at the Manned Spacecraft Center and other locations, including Kodak’s Rochester facility — had indicated that high film speeds accentuated the fogging effect created by exposure to radiation.
 This, in conjunction with the relatively high-light level on the daylight surface of the moon, indicated that the Kodak Ektachrome MS color film, with an ASA index of 64, would be the best choice for the lunar filming.
 Coincidentally, and indicative of the uncertainties of space travel, the Astronauts of Apollo 11 encountered significantly less radiation on the lunar surface than previous Apollo fly-bys of the area had recorded.